 Nursing Narratives – Racism and the Pandemic

-New Sheffield Hallam study to explore racism in healthcare during pandemic
+New Sheffield Hallam study explores racism in healthcare during pandemic

-Academics from Sheffield Hallam University are collaborating with internationally renowned documentary film collective Migrant Media to study the impact of racism on BME nurses and care workers during the Covid-19 pandemic.
+Academics from Sheffield Hallam University collaborated with internationally renowned documentary film collective Migrant Media to study the impact of racism on BME nurses and care workers during the Covid-19 pandemic.

-The inter-disciplinary research project, Nursing Narratives – Racism and the Pandemic, will be undertaken by academics from the Culture and Creativity Research Institute and the College of Health, Wellbeing and Life Sciences at Sheffield Hallam.
-It has been awarded funding from the Arts and Humanities Research Council following UKRI’s call for projects to explore the impact of Covid-19.
+The inter-disciplinary research project, Nursing Narratives – Racism and the Pandemic, was undertaken by academics from the Culture and Creativity Research Institute and the College of Health, Wellbeing and Life Sciences at Sheffield Hallam.
+It was awarded funding from the Arts and Humanities Research Council following UKRI’s call for projects to explore the impact of Covid-19.

 Professor Anandi Ramamurthy, Sheffield Hallam, said: “The coronavirus outbreak has laid bare the structural inequalities of our society and BME communities have suffered the greatest losses.
 Using creative storytelling we aim to deepen the societal understanding of the critical contribution that BME nurses and care workers have made to the NHS and social care, both historically and today.